 Bernard Levin MD and Tacey A. Rosolowski PhD

-In this segment, Dr. Levin sketches his family life and the significance of South Africa’s apartheid system in his formative years.
+In this chapter, Dr. Levin sketches his family life and the significance of South Africa’s apartheid system in his formative years.
 His parents owned a store and greatly valued education, encouraging both him and his brother, who went on to a distinguished career in nephrology and served as role model and mentor over the years.
 Dr. Levin notes that he “discovered he had a caring soul” in high school, considering both veterinary medicine and human medicine as professions.
 He also made up his mind very early that he would leave South Africa because of the political situation and apartheid.
 Dr. Levin notes that he went to a de-segregated medical school, but even there saw the effects of apartheid.
 He describes the effects, socially, and explains that any attempts to break barriers between the races was dangerous.
 Dr. Levin served as president of the student organization at his medical school and also as secretary of the Medical Students of South Africa, making statements against apartheid in both organizations.
 However, he had a “dire view” of the future that convinced him he would leave the country at some point.

 -